EOPF-Sample-Service/xcube-eopf/docs/guide.md

 ds.b04.isel(time=0).plot()
 ```
 > ⚠️ **Warning**
-> This operation trigger data downloads and processing.
+> This operation triggers data downloads and processing.
 For large regions, use with care.

 #### Saving the Data Cube